consensusnetworks/casimir/README.md

 ## Status

 Casimir is an early work-in-progress – we will share more of the codebase shortly.
 In the meantime, we linked a few internal design and development resources below to show what's coming.
-[Join our discord](https://discord.com/invite/Vy2b3gSZx8) if you want to chat about the project!
+Feel free to [join our discord](https://discord.com/invite/Vy2b3gSZx8) if you want to discuss the project.

 #### Design